Updated April 2017

 From a caravan and tow vehicle dynamics perspective, a WDH addresses a condition that would better not be there in the first place.
 It’s a bit like using a truss to support a hernia.
 It is preferable to design caravans such that they need less download (as is being done in Europe).
 Australian (and US) reality however is that the tow ball loading is too high for most tow vehicles to cope with unless a WDH is used – as the otherwise loss of weight on the steering wheels is not acceptable.

 Recent (2013-2016) recommendations (SAE J2807) is to adjust them such that they correct no more than 50% of the tow vehicle’s rear end droop (not the full amount).
 It suggest’s that 25% may be better.
-The reason for doing this is that, if the tow ball load is fully compensated, pitching forces reacted by the WDH may introduce a cyclic understeer/oversteer sequence – but primarily introduce excess understeer – precluding the rig being able to withtand the specified yaw forces of 0.4 g.
+The reason for doing this is that a WDH inherently reduces understeer – precluding the rig being able to withstand the specified yaw forces of 0.4 g.
 (FALR of 100% limits the rig to 0.3 g).
 Advice to this effect is now given by Cequent in the USA (parent company of Haymen Reese).

 Caravan and tow vehicle dynamics – independent suspension